fingul/pyoutube/README.rst

 --------
 Requirements:

-"*"Python 3.3 or higher
+*Python 3.3 or higher

-"*"Install the Google API's Client Library for python (https://developers.google.com/api-client-library/python/start/installation)
+*Install the Google API's Client Library for python (https://developers.google.com/api-client-library/python/start/installation)

-"*"A registered application with google (https://developers.google.com/youtube/registering_an_application)
+*A registered application with google (https://developers.google.com/youtube/registering_an_application)

-"*"A populated client_secret.json file in the directory you will be uploading the file from.
+*A populated client_secret.json file in the directory you will be uploading the file from.

 Sample usage::